Herter Committee: Nixon

 Nixon's name appears only once and only in a list of committee members.
 On May 15, 2008, the journalist Daniel Schorr recalled: He [Nixon] was a member of the House led by Chris Herter.
 And they made a tour of Europe to see how the Marshall Plan was working.
 Among places they came to were Holland where I was living, and they had a press conference, and I met them, but I must admit to you, at that time I was paying attention to Herter.
 Nixon was not a very big name at that point.
 In his 1960 memoir Six Crises, Nixon does not mention what he learned from his trip to Europe with the Herter Committee, nor again does he in the 1978 RN: The Memoirs of Richard Nixon.
 In his 1980 memoir The Real War, Nixon recalled: In a more fundamental sense, however, this book's origins go back more than thirty years, to my early days as a Congressman in the period immediately following World War II.
 It was then that I toured war-devastated Europe as a member of the Herter Committee, as we sought to chart what America's role should be in helping its recovery.
 From then on, foreign policy was the chief focus on my concern in public life.
 In his 1982 book Leaders, he mentions meeting Italian Prime Minister Alcide de Gasperi during his Herter Committee trip.
-Nixon recalled: Italy's most important elections since the ware were less than a year away.
+Nixon recalled: Italy's most important elections since the war were less than a year away.
 Its Communist party was the largest and most heavily financed outside the Soviet bloc....
 Italian aristocrats were making their plans to flee the country if the Communists came to power.
 The elections would be a crucial turning point.
 We knew it.
 De Gasperi knew it.
 The Soviets knew it.
 On July 13, 1973, during an exit interview, Herbert G. Klein, Executive Branch Communications Director for Nixon, said: ...[Nixon] impressed me deeply by his ability to observe things almost as a newsman as he went through the various countries.
 I can recall him telling me that he made it a point of going to the minimum number of official functions and trying to spend his time out talking to the people or observing things in the countryside.
 One of the things I remember most was that he brought back a picture of himself from either Greece or Turkey (I believe it was Greece) standing by a stucco wall with a hammer and sickle painted on the back of it....
 In 1948... in those days in California, you could run on both tickets, so that you could seek the Democratic nomination by cross-filing, as well as the Republican.
 He [Nixon] cross-filed.
 Because of the intensity of the activity with the Marshall Plan which emerged from the Herter Committee, with what he was doing on the House Un-American Activities Committee and on the Labor Committee and some things he was doing for the district....
 The big district issue was the Whittier Narrows dam.